The Nest

 • Contingency-Related Issues.
 For example, this would cover a sale only if the seller performs a repair.

-The seller must give back the earnest money deposit from the escrow account.
+The seller must refund the earnest money deposit to the escrow account.

 Are BOM Houses A Bad Idea?

 It takes a lot to cause a house to go back on the market after accepting an offer and signing a contract, and at the very least, it takes some eyebrow-raising circumstances.
-That’s why most seller documents with a BOM tend to have a note if the BOM was through no fault of their own.
+That’s why most seller documents with a BOM tend to include a note stating that the BOM was obtained through no fault of their own.

 Can a Listing Be Back on the Market Through No Fault of the Seller?

 Yes, just because a listing is back on the market does not mean there’s something wrong with the property.
-The property is probably back on the market because the buyer chose to back out.
+The property is likely back on the market because the buyer has chosen to back out.
 They may have gotten cold feet or realized they were not financially qualified.
-Or didn’t meet a co-op’s financial requirements).
+Or didn’t meet a co-op’s financial requirements.

 Sometimes, a buyer will withdraw from a contract deal simply because the co-op board rejected them.
 Or perhaps the buyer couldn’t get a loan or close with a loan because the buyer lost their job at the last minute.
-Things like this can happen at no fault to the seller.
+Things like this can happen despite the seller’s best efforts.

 Many listing agents are very upfront and honest about what happened, for example, if the co-op board rejected the buyer.